code-and-effect/effective_pages/README.md

 This helper inserts a `<title>...</title>` html tag based on the `@page_title` instance variable, which you can set anywhere on your non-effective controllers, and whose value is set to the `@page.title` value when displaying an `Effective::Page`.

 This helper also inserts a `<meta name='description' content='...' />` html tag based on the `@meta_description` instance variable, which you can set anywhere on your non-effective controllers, and whose value is set to the `@page.meta_description` value when displaying an `Effective::Page`.
 This tag provides the content that search engines use to display their search results.
 This value will automatically be truncated to 150 characters.

+This helper will also warn about missing `@page_title` and `@meta_description` variables.
+You can turn off the warnings in the config file.

 This helper is entirely optional and in no way required for effective_pages to work.